NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``lighting_exterior_usage_multiplier``
      - false
      -
-     - Double
+     - String
      - auto
      - Multiplier on the lighting energy usage (exterior) that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.
    * - ``lighting_garage_usage_multiplier``
      - false
      -
-     - Double
+     - String
      - auto
      - Multiplier on the lighting energy usage (garage) that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.

 Options
 *******